Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 2. Implementing explicit metacognitive strategies significantly improves learners' engagement with scientific inquiry: Techniques such as Predict-Observe-Explain (POE), reflective lab report sections, and concept mapping encourage learners to articulate their thinking, monitor their understanding, and identify misconceptions (White & Frederiksen, 1998).
 This structured reflection fosters a more robust and adaptable approach to problem-solving in science.

-3. Systematic assessment of metacognitive skills is essential for tailoring effective support and fostering ongoing learner growth: Utilising methods like thinking aloud protocols, reflective journals, and targeted rubrics allows teachers to gain insight into learners' cognitive processes and identify areas for development (Schraw, 1998).
+3. Systematic assessment of metacognitive skills is essential for tailoring effective support and building ongoing learner growth: Utilising methods like thinking aloud protocols, reflective journals, and targeted rubrics allows teachers to gain insight into learners' cognitive processes and identify areas for development (Schraw, 1998).
 This diagnostic approach enables educators to scaffold learning more effectively, promoting deeper self-regulation.

-4. Teachers are pivotal in cultivating a classroom culture that explicitly values and models metacognitive thinking for all learners: By demonstrating their own thought processes, providing structured prompts, and adapting strategies for diverse learners, educators can effectively scaffold learners' metacognitive development (Paris & Winograd, 1990).
+4. Teachers are central in cultivating a classroom culture that explicitly values and models metacognitive thinking for all learners: By demonstrating their own thought processes, providing structured prompts, and adapting strategies for diverse learners, educators can effectively scaffold learners' metacognitive development (Paris & Winograd, 1990).
 This intentional approach helps overcome implementation challenges and ensures equitable access to higher-order thinking skills.

 This failure to monitor understanding leads to rote learning.
 Conscious reflection on learning is therefore key (White, 1998).
 Science learners must link intuitions to scientific ideas.
 Metacognition supports this process of knowledge restructuring (Vosniadou, 1994; Chi, 2008).
 See also: How to develop metacognition.